Philip Pullman: Perspective on religion

-In a 2017 interview with The Times Magazine, Pullman said: "The place religion has in our lives is a permanent one."
+In a 2017 interview with The Times, Pullman said: "The place religion has in our lives is a permanent one."
 He concluded that there was "no point in condemning [religion]", and mused that it is part of the human mind to ask philosophical questions such as the purpose of life.
 He reiterated that it was useless to "become censorious about [religion], to say there is no God".
-He also mentioned that his novel, The Book of Dust, is based on the "extreme danger of putting power into the hands of those who believe in some absolute creed, whether that is Christianity or Islam or Marxism".
+He also mentioned that The Book of Dust is based on the "extreme danger of putting power into the hands of those who believe in some absolute creed, whether that is Christianity or Islam or Marxism".
+He says "The Bible is the most wonderful book – I wouldn’t be without it.
+It’s a library of all kinds of stories: poetry, history, mythology, crazy ravings.
+It’s got it all.
+Not much humour in it, though."

+Personal life

+In October 2009, he became a patron of the Palestine Festival of Literature.
+He is also a patron of the Shakespeare Schools Festival, a charity that enables school children across the UK to perform Shakespeare in professional theatres.